dbaelz/siloshare/README.md

 ### GraalVM Native Image
 This requires the GraalVM native-image compiler (version 23.0.7 or newer) to be installed and configured.
 See [this documentation](https://docs.spring.io/spring-boot/how-to/native-image/developing-your-first-application.html)
 - Create the executable with `./gradlew nativeCompile`
-- Then run the executable located in `build/native/nativeCompile/siloshare`
+- Then run the `siloshare` executable located in `build/native/nativeCompile`

 ### Usage
 The project includes a [bruno collection](bruno/bruno.json) with the basic API calls.
 Install [Bruno](https://www.usebruno.com/) to use it.